abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/sharedvolumes.md

 ### Create `PersistentVolumeClaim`

-Now that the `PersistentVolume` is created and linked to the NFS server, you need to create a `PersistentVolumeClaim` that will be bound to the previously created `shared-shipcrew-pv` `PersistentVolume`.
+With the `PersistentVolume` created and bound to the NFS server, create a `PersistentVolumeClaim` to reference the `shared-shipcrew-pv` `PersistentVolume`.

-Paste the following lines to a `nfs-pvc-shared-data-abcdesktop.yaml` file
+Save the following content to a `nfs-pvc-shared-data-abcdesktop.yaml` file:

 ```yaml
 apiVersion: v1